rwilliamspbg-ops/Aura-OS/WHITEPAPER.md

 ## 3. The Solution: Real-Time Intelligence

-AURA OS utilizes **Prisma 7 Driver Adapters** to create a direct pipe to PostgreSQL.
+Aetos OS utilizes **Prisma 7 Driver Adapters** to create a direct pipe to PostgreSQL.
 - **Reactive Polling:** The system detects anomalies in consumption patterns.
 - **Type Safety:** TypeScript ensures that every ingredient, from "Unit" to "Package Size," is strictly validated.